DHTMLX/gantt-docs/data/desktop/resource_management.md

 The *start and the end dates* of the resource assignment will be reflected in the resource histogram and diagram.

-Optionally, the *id* of the assignment can be added to a resource assignment object:
+The optional *id* property of the assignment can be added to the resource assignment object:

 ~~~js
 {